hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

     * Chi-square
     * Mann-Whitney U-test
     * Kruskal-Wallis H-test
+  * Besides, [this can serve as a reference][28] to get more info, but don't fully trust every word

 * KS (Kolmogorov–Smirnov) test for 2 samles comparision
   * It is a statistical hypothesis test that checks whether a test set is sampled from the same probability distribution as a reference set.